compops/gpo-smc-abc/README.md

 We note that the 95% confidence intervals for the parameter estimates are *mu*: [-0.227, 0.524], *phi*: [0.918, 0.981], *sigma_v*: [0.459, 0.785] and *alpha*: [1.377, 1.704].
 This corresponds to a log-volatility with a large autocorrelation and fairly large innovations and heavy-tailed log-returns.
 The script also estimates the log-volatility and the estimate seems reasonable when comparing with the log-observations.

 ## Replication scripts for paper (scripts-paper)
+This folder contains scripts to reproduce the results in the current version of the paper.
+The output corresponding to the run of these scripts are found in **results-paper**.

 ### Example 1: Stochastic volatility model with Gaussian log-returns (Sec 6.1)
 **example1-gposmc.py** Makes use of GPO with a standard bootstrap particle filter to estimate the parameters of a SV model with synthetic data.
 The results are presented in Figure 1 as the solid lines (left) and the solid area (right).